Académie de la Moraine

-Académie de la Moraine is a French first language elementary school located in Richmond Hill, Ontario, Canada.
-It serves the French population of the GTA.
-If the French language is not the student's first language, an admission test can be taken, to allow the enrollment.
-The school also offers busing for students that requires said service.
+Académie de la Moraine is a French-language elementary school located in Richmond Hill, Ontario, Canada.
+It serves the francophone population of the Greater Toronto Area.
 Its former location was 13200 Yonge Street in Richmond Hill.
-However, after George Street P.S. closed, Moraine took up its space.
-George St P.S students went to Aurora Senior/Wellington P.S.
-Nonetheless, in 2019, after remodelling, reconstruction, and upgrading the school facilities, the school has returned to its previous address — 13200 Yonge Street.
+However, after George Street Public School closed, Moraine took up its space.
+In 2019, after remodelling, reconstruction, and upgrading the school facilities, the school returned to its previous address at 13200 Yonge Street.

-In the past, the school have had some split classes, such as a class with both grade 5 and 6 at the same time.

-Segway to High School

-Those who attend and graduate Académie de la Moraine usually attend École Secondaire Norval-Morrisseau, a French high school of the same school board from grades 7–12.
-Mid 2017, Norval-Morrisseau was one among three schools of the same board chosen to implement an Advanced Placement Program (AP).
+Académie de la Moraine is a feeder school to École Secondaire Norval-Morrisseau, a French high school of the same school board which serves Grades 7–12.